michellejohnstone/ComputerArchitecture/README.md

 # ComputerArchitecture
-Experiments in low-level language programming for Computer Architecture at Mills College, Fall 2016:
+Low-level language programming exercises for Computer Architecture at Mills College, Fall 2016:

 * MIPSALU.qpf
   * Implemented Overflow check for adding and subtracting 32 bit integers in Verilog.

+* mux4Variable.v
+  * Implemented a variable-width 4-way multiplexer on top of 3 2-way multiplexers.

-* MIPSALU_Waveform.vwf
+* .vwf files
-  * Runs a functional simulation of MIPSALU code and visually presents inputs and outputs.
+  * Run functional simulations of code and visually present inputs and outputs.